carolineschnapp/ajaxify-cart/README.md

 ajaxify-cart
 ============

-Ajaxify Your Shopify Cart.
+Snippet to ajaxify Your Shopify Cart.

-Use this only if your theme does not already use Ajax.
+(Use this only if your theme does not already use Ajax, of course.)

-Those themes are officially supported:
+The following themes have been confirmed to work with the 'ajaxify-cart' solution without any configuration:

 * Minimal
 * New Standard